Yashi1512/Typing-Master-using-Python/README.md

 Finally we done our program.

-Just follow me and star
+Just follow me and star my repository.